-The import process for instrument data using an assay design involves many steps that are consistent for all types of assays.
-However, the process does vary a bit with the type of instrument data.
+The import process for instrument data using an assay design involves some steps that are consistent for all types of assays.
+However, the process can vary a bit with the type of instrument data.
 This page covers the common steps.
 See a list of assay-specific pages for assay-specific steps is provided below

 The process involves three basic steps:

 - an administrator must design an assay to correctly map/capture your instrument data to how it will appear on the server.

 - upload the data files to LabKey server